 The rationale for assigning requirements a must, should, could or won’t-have priority can either be based on group input or on a method that calculates the importance of an individual requirement based on its criticality, value-add et cetera.
 When the time-line for the delivery of your PoC/PoV is clear the rationale for assigning requirements sometimes is the time-limitation at hand.
 In such cases clearly document why a requirement did not make the deliverable!

 Leadership & Support

-Due to the innovative nature of many of the IIoT Poc/PoV endeavors leadership is often not the issue.
+Due to the innovative nature of many of the IIoT Poc/PoV endeavours leadership is often not the issue.
 A strong leading champion is often present as they are (often) the initiator.
-The issue we find frequently is in the support of the organization for the sometimes somewhat game-changing endeavors.
+The issue we find frequently is in the support of the organisation for the sometimes somewhat game-changing endeavours.

-There is no cookbook on how to obtain support from existing organizations and groups.
+There is no cookbook on how to obtain support from existing organisations and groups.
 It is all down to clear and regular communication.
-Clarity as to why the PoC/PoV is run, but also clarity about what it can mean for the organization when successful.
-The leader of the PoC/PoV must also be the ambassador, special envoy, of the initiative within its own organization to obtain optimal support.
+Clarity as to why the PoC/PoV is run, but also clarity about what it can mean for the organisation when successful.
+The leader of the PoC/PoV must also be the ambassador, special envoy, of the initiative within its own organisation to obtain optimal support.